 - Rubber stamps with kid-friendly designs, such as animals, shapes, etc.

 - Quick-drying ink pads (dye-based), in different colors

 - Smock (optional)

 - Child-size plastic gloves (optional)

 What You Do:

-- Encourage your child to use fabric paint or a marker to write “100” somewhere on the shirt, or “100th Day of School.”
+- Help your kid write “100th Day of School” or something similar on the shirt, using fabric markers or paint.
 Spell out the words on paper for her to copy if necessary.

 Beth Levin has an M.A. in Curriculum and Education from Columbia University Teachers College.
 She has written educational activities for Macmillan/McGraw-Hill and Renaissance Learning publishers.
 She has a substitute teaching credential for grades K-12 in Oregon, where she lives with her husband and two daughters.